 Nationally Recognized for Excellence

-- For the first time, SIUE climbed into Washington Monthly’s Top 40 for master’s universities in the nation.
-SIUE is first among all master’s institutions in Illinois on the national magazine’s list.
-This is the fifth consecutive year SIUE has been listed.
+- For the second-consecutive year, SIUE is in Washington Monthly’s Top 40 for master’s universities in the nation.
+SIUE maintained its position as first among all master’s institutions in Illinois on the national magazine’s list.
+This is the sixth-consecutive year that SIUE has been listed.
 Unlike conventional college rankings, Washington Monthly evaluates an institution’s “contribution to the public good” in three broad categories: social mobility, research and service.

-- U.S. News & World Report Best Colleges of 2015 lists SIUE among the best Regional Universities Midwest for the 11th consecutive year and among the top 15 public universities in that category.
+- U.S. News & World Report Best Colleges of 2016 lists SIUE among the best Regional Universities Midwest for the 12th consecutive year.
+The University is 10th overall among public universities in that category.
+SIUE was featured at number 44 in this year’s rankings of Regional Universities Midwest, advancing three spots from last year.
 The overall scores are based on the reputation of SIUE in higher education, graduate and retention rates, faculty resources, student selectivity, financial resources, and alumni giving.

 - U.S. News & World Report lists SIUE among the 2015 “Up and Coming” among Midwest regional universities.
 College administrators were surveyed last spring to nominate institutions they believe have recently made the most promising and innovative changes in the areas of academics, faculty, student life, and campus or facilities.
 A total of 20 regional universities made the list; SIUE is one of only five public institutions to be recognized.

 - Recognizing SIUE’s commitment to volunteering, service-learning and civic engagement, the Corporation for National and Community Service named SIUE to the annual President’s Higher Education Community Service Honor Roll for the fifth-consecutive year.

-- The nationally recognized online news magazine, The Daily Beast, ranks SIUE 21st in the nation among its Top 50 Safest Colleges.
+- SIUE is set in one of the “50 Safest College Towns in America,” according to the 2015 SafeWise Report.
+Edwardsville ranked number 25 on the list of 50 towns.
+SafeWise cited SIUE’s investment in safety technology, such as the Rave Guardian app, to maintain a secure campus.
 SIUE police officers are academy trained and engaged in a Community Policing program.
 Under the SIUE Campus Violence Prevention Plan, there are more than 80 emergency phones on campus.